676647/ML-aaignment-2/README.md

 # ML-aaignment-2
 ML aaignment 2

-0. This project can be run in two distinct modes: 1.
+A) This project can be run in two distinct modes: 1.
 Dataset Lookup and 2.
 Real-Time MP3 Analysis.

-1. Data and Model Details:
+B) Data and Model Details:

 Total songs in the dataset: 114000 songs